 The strike, in which nearly 35,000 West Coast maritime workers participated for up to 83 days, began on May 9, with more than 12,000 longshoremen initially participating, including up to 2,000 in Seattle.
 Called by the International Longshoremen’s Association (ILA) of the Pacific District, the strike was a collective response to the failure of many West Coast port bosses to comply with the National Industrial Recovery Act (NIRA), a crucial legislative element of the New Deal of 1933.
 The NIRA required “that every National Recovery Administration code, guarantee to employees the right to organize and bargain collectively without interference from their employers.”

-In Seattle, ILA Local 38-12 waged a particularly frustrating struggle against our city’s bosses and cops, which had already seen a few riots downtown and at least one fatality, namely Shelvy Daffron, a rank-and-file Local 12 member shot in the back on June 30 by a port guard during an attempt to disrupt police-protected scab work at Smith Cove, near Piers 40 and 41 (near the Magnolia Bridge, known today as Piers 90 and 91).
+In Seattle, ILA Local 38-12 waged a particularly frustrating struggle against our city’s bosses and cops, which had already seen a few riots downtown and at least one fatality: namely, Shelvy Daffron, a rank-and-file Local 12 member who was shot in the back on June 30 by a port guard during an attempt to disrupt police-protected scab work at Smith Cove, near Piers 40 and 41 (near the Magnolia Bridge, known today as Piers 90 and 91).
 On the date in focus here, some 1,500 ILA members from Seattle, Tacoma, Everett, and Bellingham made another organized effort to break into the piers at Smith Cove to disrupt the unloading of cargo by scab workers.
-They were initially repelled by tear gas, but succeeded in a second charge, camping out overnight.
+They were initially repelled by tear gas, but succeeded in a second charge, then stayed at Smith Cove, camping out overnight.
 The next day, joined by a second ILA contingent, they soon found themselves faced with cops armed with tear gas, billy clubs, and machine guns — the latter a drastic measure personally ordered by Charles Smith, Seattle’s newly-elected and notoriously labor-hostile mayor (no relation to Dr. Henry A. Smith, the early white settler for whom Smith Cove was named).

-Thankfully, while there were many injuries, there were no fatalities in the Battle of Smith Cove, which lasted through late July.
-The 1934 West Coast Waterfront Strike ended officially on July 31 when, after a coast-wide vote in favor of government arbitration, West Coast longshoremen went back to work.
+While there were many injuries, there were no fatalities in the Battle of Smith Cove, which lasted through late July.
+The 1934 West Coast Waterfront Strike ended officially on July 31, when, after a coastwide vote in favor of government arbitration, West Coast longshoremen went back to work.
 On October 12, President Roosevelt, acting on a decision by a labor arbitration board, granted the ILA control over hiring hall dispatching, a crucial element of the ILA’s demands.
 The strike is believed by many to have been the catalyst of a resurgence of unionism on the West Coast, and the ILA benefited greatly with a membership surge that reached 12,000 in number the following year.